Learn how to create an amazing wooden growth chart DIY in this post for your kiddos that are growing to track their height!

 12. Lastly, to provide a little gloss and sheen, we used Miniwax Fast Drying Polyurethane Clear Satin Finish (you could also use the semi gloss one for a shinier look).

-I think this giant aged rustic wooden arrow growth chart is a beautiful addition to his room and hopefully something that can be passed down from one generation to the next!
+I think this giant aged rustic wooden growth chart is a beautiful addition to his room and hopefully something that can be passed down from one generation to the next!

 For more inspiration, check out my woodland nursery wall decor with other rustic nursery decor here!